ForwardStar/RadixGraph/README.md

 Note: debug mode seriously affects the efficiency.
 The time consumption may be much larger so please disable it unless you are benchmarking.

-# Use ART as the vertex index
+# Use ART or vertex array as the vertex index
 If you do not want to use SORT as the vertex index, you can use RadixGraph with the adaptive radix tree implemented by [unodb](https://github.com/laurynas-biveinis/unodb?tab=readme-ov-file).
 Clone the project into the folder of RadixGraph:
 ```sh
 git clone https://github.com/laurynas-biveinis/unodb.git